abe33/spectacular/docs/features.md

       whenPass ->
         describe '.someClassMethod', ->
           context 'called with some parameters', ->
-            withArguments 10

-            # subject is now the result of calling AClass.someMethod(10)
+            # subject is now the result
+            # of calling AClass.someMethod(10)
-            itsReturn -> should equal 20
+            itsReturn with: [10], -> should equal 20

-        # Automatically create an instance with the provided parameters as subject
+        # Automatically create an instance with
+        # the provided parameters as subject
         itsInstance -> should exist

         whenPass ->
           describe '::someInstanceMethod', ->
             context 'called with some parameters', ->
-              withArguments 'foo'

-              # subject is now the result of calling new Aclass(a,b,c).someInstanceMethod('foo')
+              # subject is now the result
+              # of calling new Aclass(a,b,c).someInstanceMethod('foo')
-              itsReturn -> should equal 'oof'
+              itsReturn with: ['foo'], -> should equal 'oof'
     ```

     The `context` method is just an alias of the `describe` method used to make explicit that the block describe a specific context and not the subject.